shivbt/utilities/README.md

-This repo contains various useful tools for any student.
+This repo contains various useful tools for system guys.